Effect of long-range hopping on dynamic quantum phase transitions of an exactly solvable free-fermion model: Nonanalyticities at almost all times: Introduction

 The quantum quench protocol we consider here is the following: the system is prepared in the ground state of $H(\delta_{0})$ and then is time-evolved according to $H(\delta)$, being $\delta$ some tuning parameter of $H$.
 The non-analytical behavior of $f$ in time was called dynamical quantum phase transition (DQPT)~\citep{HeylPRLseminalDynamic} and was recently observed in experiments~\citep{heyl-trappexp,DQPTexpPhysRevApplied.11.044080,DQPTexpnatur2018}.
 It is important to mention that, by now, it is well established that there is no one-to-one correspondence between DQPTs and equilibrium phase transitions~\citep{DynamSirkerPRB2014,DynamicVajnaPRB2014,FirtOderDynanimcPRL,PRBVajnaDynamic,DynamicLongRangePRB2017,PRLHeylLongRangDynamic,SciRepJafari}.

+{Experimental observation of the DQPTs was observed recentely ~\citep{heyl-trappexp}, where trapped ions were used to simulate the transverse-field Ising chain with long range interaction.
+The long range interaction between two spins $i$ and $j$ is given by $J_{i,j}=\Omega^{2}\nu_{R}\sum_{m}\frac{b_{im}b_{jm}}{\mu^{2}-\nu_{m}^{2}}$ \citep{IslamTrapIons2013} and depends on the experimental setup, namely: the Rabi frequency $\Omega$ of the laser, the ion mass of the single ion via the recoil frequency $\nu_{R}$ associated with the dipole force, the orthonormal mode component of the ith ion $b_{im}$ with mode $m$ and frequency $\nu_{m}$, as well as the symmetric detuning $\mu$ of the beatnote from the spin-flip transition ~\citep{PorrasCiracTrapIons,IslamTrapIons2013,heyl-trappexp,RMPTrap2021,Marino_2022Review}.
+It has been observed in trapped ion experiments that the long range coupling $J_{i,j}$ can be approximated as $J_{i,j}\sim1/|i-j|^{\alpha}$ where $0<\alpha<3$ depends on the laser detuning $\mu$ \citep{IslamTrapIons2013,heyl-trappexp,ZhangTrapIons2017,JoshiTrapIons2022}.}

-In the optical lattice systems~\citep{heyl-trappexp,expIsingPRL2020,DQPTlograngisingPhysRevB.96.104436,DynamicLongRangePRB2017,PRLHeylLongRangDynamic}, which can be exploited to study DQPTs, long-range interactions are always present.)
-In this context, the effect of the long-range interactions was investigated in the transversal-Field Ising chain~\citep{heyl-trappexp,DQPTlograngisingPhysRevB.96.104436,DynamicLongRangePRB2017,DQPTlongrangePhysRevE.96.062118,PRLHeylLongRangDynamic}.
-All those studies were done numerically since the long-range interaction breaks integrability.
-Although numerical results can give strong evidence of the DQPTs, those methods are limited.
+The effect of the long-range interactions in the context of the DQPTs were investigated in the transversal-Field Ising chain~\citep{heyl-trappexp,DQPTlograngisingPhysRevB.96.104436,DynamicLongRangePRB2017,DQPTlongrangePhysRevE.96.062118,PRLHeylLongRangDynamic}.
+All those studies were done numerically since the long-range interaction,{ in general, breaks integrability (exceptions exist and can be found in, e.g., \onlinecite{Bojan-LMGmodel,Kosier-LMGmodel}).} Although numerical results can give strong evidence of the DQPTs, those methods are limited.
 In particular, the studies based on exact diagonalization and/or matrix product state (MPS) are limited by the size of the system, and/or by the bond dimension, as well as limited to short times.
 In principle and strictly according to the YLF zeros theory, the DQPTs manifest only in the thermodynamic limit.
 In this sense, a rigorous proof of the existence of a DQPT in the transversal-Field Ising chain with long-range interaction is still missing.
-In this vein, it is highly desirable to have a deep understanding of the long-range interaction effects in the context of DQPTs through analytical results.
-Moreover, to our knowledge, there is no study of the effects of the long-range interactions in other models.
-Motivated by the aforementioned facts, we investigate DQPTs in an exactly solvable free fermion model with long-range hoppings.
+In this vein, it is highly desirable to have a deep understanding of the long-range interaction effects in the context of DQPTs through analytical results. {Insights into this issue may be gained by considering the free fermions with long-range hopping, since the model can be mapped, by using the Jordan-Wigner transformation, in a XX chain with long range interaction.
+Although in this case, multiple spin interactions appear }\citep{suzukixy,Dalsonxavier,LongRangeJones}. {Very recently, the effect of the long range hopping in the context of the DQPT were investigated in few models, like some variant of the Kitaev chain \citep{KitaevLongRangQDPT2017,KitaevLongRangeHalimeh,KitaevLongHalimedsupercon} (see also Refs. {\onlinecite{Bojan-LMGmodel,Kosier-LMGmodel}}).} Motivated by the aforementioned facts, we investigate DQPTs in an exactly solvable free fermion model with long-range hoppings.

 The paper is organized as follows: In Sec.~\ref{sec:Model}, we present the model and its exact diagonalization.
 Analytical expressions for the dynamic free energy and the YLF zeros are determined in Sec.~\ref{sec:Results} together with numerical results.
 Our concluding remarks are given in Sec.~\ref{sec:CONCLUSION}.